FreeCAD/FreeCAD-library/README.md

-FreeCAD-library
+FreeCAD-library!!
 ===============

 This repository contains a library of Parts to be used in FreeCAD.
 It is maintained by the community of users of FreeCAD and is not part of the FreeCAD project, although it is made with the aim to be used as a repository of parts by FreeCAD in the future.

-Contributing to the library
+Contributing to the library!!
 ---------------------------

 If you made some interesting objects with FreeCAD, why not share them here?
 Others might find them